 Ultimately, the decision between P traps and S traps comes down to personal preference and the specific needs of your home.

 Now that you know the basics of waste pipes, it’s time to learn how to install them.

 Here are some tips that can help you get started:

 - Get the right tools: To install a waste pipe, you’ll need a few tools, including a hacksaw, measuring tape, level, and plunger.

-- Measure the area: Before you begin, it’s essential to measure the area where you’ll be installing the pipe.
+- Measure the area: Before you begin, measuring the area where you’ll be installing the pipe is essential.
 This will help you determine the best place to start cutting the pipe.

 - Cut the pipe: Once you have the measurements, use a hacksaw to cut the pipe to the desired length.

 - Fit the pipes together: Next, fit the pipes together using couplings and fittings.

 - Secure the pipes: Finally, secure the pipes in place using brackets or clamps.